 I was mostly intrigued by this recipe because in place of a layered flaky pie crust, there is a delicate, soft & buttery shortbread cookie.
 I promise you won’t even miss flaky pastry in this dessert.
 This treat still rings ‘pie’ to me, but it’s way better with the cookie.

-So you have this crazy good cookie, and then your teeth sink into a sweet, tart, cool pie filling.
+Sugar cookie paired with sweet, tart, cool pie filling.
 All in a perfect little bite.
 Absolutely fantastic.

 If you want to create a fun recipe of your own, take the cookie cup part and try adding different fillings!
 I’ve done a quick and easy lemon meringue & s’mores filling, so yummy and perfect for summer!